Smoke Alarm Facts That Will Keep You Safe

 Smoke alarms also vary with their power source.
-9 volt battery powered smoke alarms are low cost, but the batteries are replaced regularly.
-A 120 volt with long life 10 year rated lithium battery is also available.
+9-volt battery-powered smoke alarms are low cost, but the batteries are replaced regularly.
+A 120 volt with long life 10-year rated lithium battery is also available.
 This may require a battery backup in case of power outages.
-It is recommended to have the batteries replaced at least once a year on battery equipped units and a monthly detector test to ensure it will work in case of emergency.
+It is recommended to have the batteries replaced at least once a year on battery-equipped units and a monthly detector test to ensure it will work in case of an emergency.

 INTERCONNECT SMOKE ALARMS